Nickbohm555/PacMan-Game/README.md

 WHY DID I MAKE THIS?
 ---------------------
 I made this game because PacMan was my favorite Arcade game growing up and would be a fun final project for my CS 2 class.
-I learned more about Object Oriented Design and particularly more about the data scrtucture of 2D arrays and when to implement them effectively.
+I learned more about Object Oriented Design and particularly more about the data structure of 2D arrays and when to implement them effectively.

 HOW DO I USE THIS?
 -------------------